Frank-Skywalker/renderme/README.md

 ## Build

-The project is built using CMake.
+The project is built using CMake

-There are two ways of doing this.
+There are two ways of doing this

 #### Build Using Visual Studio with CMake (Recommended)

-Open the root directory with Visual Studio.
+Open the root directory with Visual Studio
 VS will automatically run CMake, configure the project and generate CMake cache using CMakeLists.txt.
-You can see this on the "Output" panel.
+You can see this on the "Output" panel
-After the CMake finishes its generation, you can select the build target "renderme.exe" on the upper tools panel.
+After the CMake finishes its generation, you can select the build target "renderme.exe" on the upper tools panel

 #### Build Using CMake

-Run the subsequent commands at root directory using Shell:
+Run the subsequent shell commands at project root directory:

 ```shell
 mkdir build
 cd build
 cmake ..
 ```
-CMake will generate corresponding project according to your platform.
+CMake will generate corresponding project according to your platform